kumatheworld/kurose-ross-solutions/main.typ

   + The simplest possible transport layer protocol would be similar to UDP with the header format of a 4-byte destination port field and a 2-byte length field.
 Note that the checksum field would not be necessary as the underlying network is assumed reliable.
   + A 4-byte source port field would be included in the header.
   + No, just as UDP does not.
++
+  + The sending delegates would make sure that each letter has the sender name and the reciever name in it.
+The receiving delegates would deliver letters to the family members based on the receiver names.
+Since it is assumed that each family has six members, assigning an integer from 0 to 5 to each family member ahead of time would also work.
+  + No, just as TCP and UCP do not.
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane
 = The Link Layer and LANs